702 – Firearms Control, Qualifications, and Training

 a.
 With the exception of magazine disconnectors, safety devices shall not be deactivated nor shall any modification be performed that will adversely affect the safety or reliability of the firearm.
 Due to the hazards of accidental discharge, trigger shoes are not allowed.

 b.
 Barrel length (including attachments such as compensators) must be at least 3.5” and not more than 6”.

 Deputies are required to successfully complete an HCSO approved red dot certification course prior to carrying a red dot sight on duty.
 Maintenance (batteries, anti-fog application) up-keep and functioning of the red dot system shall be the responsibility of the deputy.

+a.
 Semi-automatic pistols are required to have a back-up iron sight sighting system in addition to red dot sights.

+b.
 The pistol accepting the red dot sight must be machined from the factory or machined by a different company of equal or greater quality for the red dot sight.

 Exception: Non-expanding full metal jacket ammunition may be utilized for range practice.

 D. Weapons Authorized for Off-Duty and Plainclothes Deputies

 Because an off-duty or plainclothes deputy must conceal his or her firearm from view, the following guidelines apply: